 Students do not need to be proficient in German to participate in MAGES.
 Applicants must be proficient in one European language of their choice when applying, and students must prove proficiency in two European languages to graduate.
 MAGES students may take a fifth course in a foreign language, paying no extra tuition, during their time in the program in order to attain proficiency; and Washington, D.C., also offers an array of language-learning opportunities.

-Do I need to submit transcripts from every school I’ve attended?
+Do I need to submit transcripts from every college and university I’ve attended?

 Who should write my letters of recommendation?